Education & Classes

 GET IN TOUCH

 The Cork Deaf Association is located only ten minutes walk from Cork City’s central train and bus stations.
-View our location on the map.
-If you would like to get in touch with us please email us at email@example.com visit our Facebook page or call now on (021) 450 6190.
-Alternatively you can use our inquiry form. [/box]
+See map.
+If you would like to get in touch with us please email us at firstname.lastname@example.org visit our Facebook page or call now on (021) 450 6190.
+Alternatively you can use our Contact form. [/box]